New Hampton School, New Hampton, NH

 A faculty member at New Hampton School works throughout the academic year, as well as when their job duties require them to work.
 A faculty member engages with students through the academic, school life, and co-curricular programs.
 The full-time faculty position is a salaried position and includes applicable benefits in accordance with School policy.

 Responsibilities Included (but are not limited to):

-- Perform residential life duties as a member of a four-person team.
+· Perform residential life duties as a member of a five-person team.

-- Provide co-curricular responsibilities during two of three seasons.
+· Provide co-curricular responsibilities during a minimum of two seasons.

 Required Qualifications, Skills and Knowledge: